-- 46. The count will be overseen by the DRO. - 47.
-Election results will be announced as soon as practicably possible after the count has been conducted and the election declared free and fair by the RO. - 48.
+47. The count will be overseen by the DRO.

+- 48. Election results will be announced and published on the same day as the count. - 49.
 If a valid complaint is upheld (in line with the complaints section below) the RO can suspend the count until all reasonable investigations are completed.